G76 Threading Cycle for CNC Lathes (Fanuc, Haas, Mach3, and LinuxCNC)

 C = X Clearance

 B = Depth Last Pass (optional)

 J = Minimum depth per pass (optional)

-1. Dig out the programming manual for your CNC Control and make sure you understand the G76 syntax it uses.
+1. Dig out the programming manual for your CNC Control and make sure you understand your machine’s G76 threading cycle syntax.
 If you’re using G-Wizard Editor to help simulate such things, set it up for your control’s syntax if it isn’t already built into the post.

-2. Try some G76 examples on your own for common threads you use in your projects.
+2. Try some G76 threading cycle examples on your own for common threads you use in your projects.
 Be sure to try both Internal Threads and External Threads.

-3. Try optimizing the number of passes your G76 examples need to get the job done.
+3. Try optimizing the number of passes your G76 threading cycle examples need to get the job done.